Lovely-Development-Team/MottoBotto/README.md

 Any suggested motto that doesn't conform to these rules will be responded to with a🙅emoji reaction.

-MottoBotto will also reject any nomination that is a statement you made yourself.
+MottoBotto will also reject any nomination that is a statement made by either yourself or MottoBotto.

 ### Rules humans should follow when suggesting mottos